Chinese Tuxedo

 You eat.

-Walk into Chinese Tuxedo, give your name at the host stand, sit down.
+Walk into 5 Doyers St, give your name at the host stand, sit down.
 The room takes it from there.
 We do not see you again until the next request.

 Contemporary Chinese, New York, Tier II.